swhitefi/Comparative_Genomics/day1_afternoon/README.md

 This GATK best practices [guide](https://www.broadinstitute.org/gatk/guide/best-practices.php) will provide more details about various steps that you can incorporate in your analysis.

-There are many publications that compares different variant callers but this is a very interesting [blog](https://bcbio.wordpress.com/2013/10/21/updated-comparison-of-variant-detection-methods-ensemble-freebayes-and-minimal-bam-preparation-pipelines/) that compares the performance and accuracy of different variant callers.
+There are many published articles that compares different variant callers but this is a very interesting [blog](https://bcbio.wordpress.com/2013/10/21/updated-comparison-of-variant-detection-methods-ensemble-freebayes-and-minimal-bam-preparation-pipelines/) that compares the performance and accuracy of different variant callers.

 Here we will use samtools mpileup to perform this operation on our BAM file and generate VCF file.
-To

 **1. Call variants using [samtools](http://www.htslib.org/doc/samtools.html "samtools manual") mpileup and [bcftools](https://samtools.github.io/bcftools/bcftools.html "bcftools")**

+Run this command to call variants using samtools mpileup and pipe its output to bcftool which will generate the vcf.

 ```
 samtools mpileup -ug -f /path-to-reference/KPNIH1.fasta Rush_KPC_266__aln_sort.bam | bcftools call -O v -v -c -o Rush_KPC_266__aln_mpileup_raw.vcf
 ```

-> Note: Dont forget to put the actual path to the refeerence sequence in place of /path-to-reference/
+> Note: Dont forget to put the actual path to the reference sequence in place of /path-to-reference/

 > -g generates genotype likelihood in bcf format
 > -c call samtools consensus caller